 Limited production (approximately 1,200 pounds of U_3O_8) occurred at RME's pilot ISR operation, located in North Reno Creek (Figure 4.1).
 RME applied for and received a research and development (R&D) pilot plant license in 1978 from the NRC and Wyoming DEQ.
 RME tested two injection/recovery patterns under the license (RME, 1981, 1982, and 1983).
-Both were conducted in an area of lower grade (0.038% U_3O_8) than the average of the deposit.
+Both were conducted in an area of lower grade mineralization (0.038% U_3O_8) than the average of the deposit.

 In January 1979, RME completed a 100 gpm pilot plant.
 Two test patterns were installed and operated.
-Pattern #1 utilized sulfuric acid lixiviant at a pH of 1.7 because of high recoveries indicated in amenability tests.
+Pattern #1 utilized a sulfuric acid lixiviant at a pH of 1.7 because of high recoveries indicated in amenability tests.
 Testing at Pattern #1 began in February 1979 and was terminated in November 1979 because results from this pattern were unsatisfactory.
 Severe permeability losses were noted and despite attempts to improve recovery and injectivity, the acid pattern ultimately proved that this formation could not be leached effectively using acid lixiviants.
-Restoration and stabilization of the groundwater of Pattern #1 was acknowledged and signed off by NRC in March 1986.
+Restoration and stabilization of the groundwater of Pattern #1 was acknowledged and signed off by the Nuclear Regulatory commission (NRC) in March 1986.
 AUC possesses reports and letters from government agencies documenting hydrologic conditions, operation of the well fields, restoration, and regulatory signoff of the facility (RME, Reno Creek Pattern #2 Restoration Reports and Addenda, 1983).

-Operation of Pattern #2 began in October 1980 using a sodium carbonate (Na_2CO_3)/sodium bicarbonate ($NaHCO_3$) lixiviant and hydrogen peroxide (H_2O_2) oxidant.
-Pattern #2 was constructed as a modified 5-spot, consisting of 2 recovery wells, 4 injection wells, and 6 monitor wells.
+Operation of Pattern #2 began in October 1980 using a sodium carbonate (Na_2CO_3)/sodium bicarbonate (Na_2CO_3) lixiviant and hydrogen peroxide (H_2O_2) oxidant.
+Pattern #2 was constructed as a modified 5-spot pattern, consisting of 2 recovery wells, 4 injection wells, and 6 monitor wells.
 Pattern #2 was operated from October 1980 to December 1980.
 The results, coupled with the column leach test results, led RME to switch to carbonate lixiviant for further testing and commercial development.
 Uranium recovery and average head grade were especially encouraging.
 Uranium head grade peaked at 65 mg/L and approximately 1,200 pounds of U_3O_8 were recovered.
 In order to demonstrate restoration, leaching was stopped while U_3O_8 concentrations were still at 15 mg/L.

 Restoration of Pattern #2 began in December 1980 and continued until April 16, 1983.
 All groundwater parameters returned to baseline ranges with the exception of pH, uranium, and vanadium.
-Of these parameters, all were either below Wyoming Department of Environmental Quality (WDEQ) Class I
+Of these parameters, all were either below Wyoming Department of Environmental Quality (WDEQ) Class I Groundwater Standards (domestic use) or do not have Class I maximum concentration limits (WDEQ, 1980).
+Pattern #2 pilot testing culminated in regulatory signoff in June 1983 with the approval of carbonate leaching for commercial operations at Reno Creek under Materials License Number SUA-1338.